dlepex/typeinst/README.md

 Type B is directly reachable from type A if it occurs in:
 - type A declaration
-- signatures of type A member or constructor functions (bodies are not scanned!)
+- signatures of type A methods or constructor functions (bodies are not scanned)

 Reachability is a transitive, non-symmetric relation.